eolwral/OSMonitor/README.md

 ### Ongoing ###

-- Preparing to upgrade table version.
 - Keep logcat/dmesg as long as possible.
+(Working)
 - Offer a feature to monitor and save data for long term.

 ### Developed By ###